M-Hitesh/IPL-Insights-Analysis/README.md

 ### Format

 The structured format of the dataset facilitates easy exploration and analysis.
-Each row represents a unique match, with columns capturing essential details.
+Each row represents a unique match, with columns capturing essential details such as venue, toss, man of the match, toss decision.
 This richness of data enables us to draw meaningful insights and paint a detailed picture of the IPL journey from its inception.

 ## Analysis